suejal/gitpeek/README.md

 # 🔍 GITPEEK - GitHub Repository Analyzer CLI

 A **command-line tool** to analyze GitHub repositories.
-It fetches repository statistics, identifies active contributors, analyzes file changes, and presents the data in a user-friendly format — with optional CSV exports and chart/graph generation.
+It fetches repository statistics, identifies active contributors, analyzes file changes, and presents the data in a user-friendly format, with optional CSV exports and chart/graph generation.

 ---